 2. That the student will struggle toward a formulation (or clearer understanding) of such concepts as spiritual power and victory for himself/herself.
 At the minimum, the course purposes to discover the questions that must be asked in order to formulate a cogent statement of the "victorious Christian life."

-3. That the student will gain insight into the nature and defense of Pentecostal and Charismatic distinctives, as well as the theological changes that have taken and are taking place in the movement.
+3. That the student will gain insight into the nature and defence of Pentecostal and Charismatic distinctives, as well as the theological changes that have taken and are taking place in the movement.

-4. That the student will understand theological differences among Holiness, Pentecostal, Charismatic, and Restorationists groups, as well as theological change within those groups.
+4. That the student will understand theological differences among Holiness, Pentecostal, Charismatic, and Restorationist groups, as well as theological change within those groups.

 5. That the student will gain insight into the contribution of Pentecostalism to the religious history of the American people, the nation, and the world.

 6. That the student will gain insight and understanding into the status and contemporary trends among Charismatics.